Maryland Pastel Society Bylaws

 ARTICLE VI: NOMINATIONS AND ELECTIONS

 SEC.
-1. The President may appoint, by June 30th of odd-numbered years, a nomination committee of two Signature members and one Artist member, none of whom may be an elected officer, to select a slate for Vice-President, Corresponding Secretary, Recording Secretary, Treasurer, and, if necessary, President.
+1. The President may appoint, by June 30th of election years, a nomination committee of two Signature members and one Artist member, no more than one of whom may be an elected officer, to select a slate for Vice-President, Corresponding Secretary, Recording Secretary, Treasurer, and, if necessary, President.

 SEC.
-2. Elections shall be held at the Autumn meeting in odd-numbered years.
+2. Elections shall be held at the Autumn meeting every two years.
 A term of office shall be for two years.

 SEC.
-6. Election shall be held by ballot vote of those present at the election meeting.
+6. Election shall be held by ballot vote of those present in person or participating by teleconference set up for the election meeting.
 In the event that there is but one nominee for each office, election may be by voice vote.
 A majority vote shall elect.

 SEC.
 7. Newly elected officers shall assume their duties upon conclusion of the voting at the general meeting.

 SEC.
-8. If any elected officer or committee chair is unable to fulfill his or her duties, the President shall have the power to appoint, with the approval of the Board, another qualified member to serve out the unexpired term.
+8. If any elected officer or committee chair is unable to fulfill his or her duties, the remaining members of the Board shall appoint by majority vote another qualified member to serve out the unexpired term.

 ARTICLE VII: DUTIES OF OFFICERS AND EXECUTIVE BOARD

 SEC.
 2. The Vice-President shall, in the absence of the President, preside at the meetings, and perform such other duties as are required by the President.
-The Vice-President may serve as a committee chair or serve actively on a committee during the two-year term, and should expect to assume the presidency when the President's term of office ends.
+The Vice-President may serve as a committee chair or serve actively on a committee. .

 SEC.
 3. The Recording Secretary shall keep accurate, written minutes for all general, executive, and special meetings, and shall perform such other duties as may be required by the President and the Executive Board.